jacob-leider/jl-bigint/README.md

 # jl-bigint
 A bare-bones c library for manipulating integers of arbitrary size.
-My test framework uses c++ (and a bit of python scripting), but everything in "src" is pure c.
+My test framework uses c++ (and a bit of python scripting), but everything in `src` is pure c.

 ## Running Tests